-- Prostate Cancer - o a Phase 3 randomized, triple-blinded and placebo-controlled clinical trial in the United States under a Special Protocol Assessment (SPA), with the U.S. Food and Drug Administration (FDA) evaluating 711 patients with newly diagnosed, localized prostate cancer who have an intermediate or high-risk for progression.
-We completed enrollment of this trial in September 2021 and we expect to present topline data at the end of 2024. - o a Phase 2 randomized, double blind, placebo-controlled clinical trial in the United States evaluating 187 patients with low-to-intermediate risk, localized prostate cancer undergoing active surveillance.
-We completed enrollment of this trial in June 2019 and we expect topline data from this clinical trial to be available in the fourth quarter of 2024. - Non-small Cell Lung Cancer (NSCLC) an open-label Phase 2 clinical trial in the United States evaluating CAN-2409 plus valacyclovir in combination with continued PD-(L)1 checkpoint inhibitors in 80 patients with stage III/IV NSCLC who have inadequate response to PD-(L)1 checkpoint inhibitors.
-We reported initial data from this trial at the American Society for Clinical Oncology (ASCO) Annual Meeting in June 2022 and an update during our Research and Development Day in December 2022, demonstrating the following: - o Evidence of local and systemic anti-tumor activity - o Disease control rate of 77% (20/26) in patients entering trial with disease progression (cohort 2) - Sustained and ongoing clinical responses greater than 1 year - Favorable change in trajectory of tumor progression - o Decreased tumor size of RECIST target lesions in most patients - o Reduced uninjected tumor size in 14/21 patients (67%) - o Overall response rate of 13% (4/30) across cohorts 1 and 2 - Durable disease stabilization translating into encouraging preliminary evidence of progression-free survival - o Consistent induction of local and systemic cytotoxic T cell response
+- o A pivotal phase 3 randomized, triple-blinded and placebo-controlled clinical trial in the United States under a Special Protocol Assessment (SPA), with the U.S. Food and Drug Administration (FDA) evaluating 711 evaluable patients with newly diagnosed, localized prostate cancer who have an intermediate or high-risk for progression.
+We completed enrollment of this trial in September 2021, and we expect to report topline data in the fourth quarter of 2024. - o A phase 2 randomized, double blind, placebo-controlled clinical trial in the United States evaluating 187 patients with low-to-intermediate risk, localized prostate cancer undergoing active surveillance.
+We completed enrollment of this trial in May 2019, and we expect to report topline data in the fourth quarter of 2024. - Non-Small Cell Lung Cancer (NSCLC) - An open-label phase 2 clinical trial in the United States evaluating CAN-2409 plus valacyclovir in combination with continued PD-(L)1 checkpoint inhibitors in approximately 80 patients with stage III/IV NSCLC who have inadequate response to front line PD-(L)1 checkpoint inhibitor treatments.
+In April 2023, we announced that the FDA granted fast track designation for CAN-2409 plus valacyclovir in combination with pembrolizumab in order to improve survival or delay progression in patients with stage III (not candidates for curative intent) or stage IV NSCLC, who are resistant to first line PD-(L)1 inhibitor therapy and who do not have activating molecular driver mutations or have progressed on directed molecular therapy.
+These patients historically have had an expected median overall survival (mOS) of 10-14 months (Reckamp K et al. J Clin Onc 2022;40:2295-2306).
+The aim of the CAN-2409 immunotherapy antitumor strategy is to raise the tail on the survival curve by increasing the number of long survivors beyond 10-14 months.